 Zelda Nisanilevich Treger

-On June 22, 1941 Germany attacked the Soviet Union.
-Vilna was bombarded.
+On June 22, 1941, Germany attacked the Soviet Union.
+Vilnius was bombarded.
 That same morning a weak and exhausted Treger was released from the hospital after a prolonged case of typhus.
 To her amazement she found that most of her colleagues from the program had traveled to the east.
 In the diary which she began writing that same day she described her feelings of terrible loneliness.

-The treatment for her finger took a long time and she remained alone in the city, hungry, cold and with no place to go.
+The treatment for her finger took a long time and she remained alone in the city, hungry, cold, and with no place to go.
 Lacking an alternative, she appealed to the farmer’s brother, who allowed her to remain in his home until she was suspected of being Jewish.
-She found refuge with a Christian woman in exchange for work until fate once again intervened and, hospitalized for severe pain and fever, a cyst was discovered on her kidney.
+She found refuge with a Christian woman in exchange for work, until fate once again intervened when she was hospitalized for severe pain and fever and a cyst was discovered on her kidney.
 When the treatment proved unsuccessful and the pain and fever continued, the doctor decided that the infected kidney must be removed.
 With the last of her strength, Treger refused.
-Feverish, weak and homeless, she decided to return to the ghetto.
-She lay in wait for a group of people returning from forced labor and with the help of an acquaintance whom she recognized succeeded in returning to the ghetto with them.
-There she found several remaining colleagues from the movement, who welcomed her joyfully and were amazed at her ability to survive alone on the Aryan side for seven whole months.
-Nevertheless, they were unsure of her loyalty, but once they saw that this was total they admitted her into the Fareynegte Partizaner Organizatsye (United Partisan Organization, FPO), an underground group in the ghetto which the members of the youth movement had organized.
-Miraculously, Treger recovered.
+Feverish, weak, and homeless, she decided to return to the ghetto.

 In the forest, Treger belonged to the Nekamah (Vengeance) battalion, the Jewish unit under the command of Abba Kovner (1918–1987).
 As a courier, she was continuously sent to the city to obtain weapons, medicines, information on the army’s movements and even on rescue missions from the labor camp.

-Treger went to and fro eighteen times, taking pathless routes through swamps and lakes in order to avoid the German and Latvian guards and groups of the Polish AK (Armie Krajowa) underground militia.
-She usually traveled alone, risking death at each step.
-She learned to use her sharp senses to become familiar with her environment, employing deception and nerve or a country woman’s innocence.
-Several times she was caught, but escaped.
-When she was captured by the Gestapo she claimed to be a devout Christian peasant on her way to visit her sick grandmother.
-When the Latvian police tracked her down, she pretended to be a stammering, mentally defective creature.
-Many times she carried weapons, even smuggling a machine gun to the forest, carrying a heavy package in the city like a simple peasant.
+Many times, Treger carried weapons, even smuggling a machine gun to the forest, carrying a heavy package in the city like a simple peasant.
 She was in contact with the H.K.P. and Kailis labor camps where Jews were held in various workshops and tried, sometimes successfully, to transfer Jews to the forest.
 The camp physician, Dr. Moshe Feigenberg, gave her lifesaving medicines which she smuggled to the forest.
 Once she was even captured in her disguise as a Christian woman for forced labor in Germany but made a daring escape, seizing her papers from the soldier and disappearing into the crowd.
 Many Latvian farmers who never suspected she was Jewish allowed her to ride in their wagons and avoid checkpoints.
 Several times she was asked to prove that she was not a member of the “Red” partisans.

 When the advance of the Red Army intensified German activity against the partisans, Treger was sent to Sonia Madjeskar in the city to obtain intelligence on the Germans’ actions.
 She also had to smuggle the city’s underground leadership to the forest since the Gestapo had tracked them down.
 Treger reached the appointed meeting place with Madjeskar, but when she noticed a strange man there and realized that she might fall into a trap, she passed by him slowly and at a leisurely pace.
 Afterwards she learned that Sonia had been caught by the Gestapo, tortured and murdered.